Endometriosis, the invisible disease

 Endometriosis is a chronic, debilitating illness that disrupts the lives of those affected on many levels: physical, psychological, social, and professional.

-• Physical Impact: It causes intense pain during menstruation, sexual activity, and even daily activities.
+• Physical Impact: It causes intense pain during menstruation (but not only), sexual activity, and daily activities.
 This pain is often accompanied by chronic fatigue, making everyday life difficult.
 Hormonal treatments come with their own side effects, such as irritability and mood swings.
 The pain exacerbates anxiety, which in turn intensifies the pain, creating a particularly challenging vicious cycle.

 • Professional Impact: These symptoms affect concentration and productivity at work.
 Many individuals with endometriosis need to take time off or work with reduced energy levels.